Gamekeeper87/Gamekeeper87/README.md

       I went on to get a bachelor's in Computer Science and start my career journey.
 Having prior experience with helpdesk work, I worked with SAP Ariba for a few years to get a feel for real high-level and corporate practices in my industry.
-      Now I'm moving forward in my career to my dream: learning more about coding and building on those skills so that I can be the best!
+      Now I'm moving forward in my career to my dream: learning more about coding and building on those skills so that I can create tons of cool things and feel satisfaction in my work!

 - 📫 How to reach me:
       youngpauljeff@gmail.com